ermiasgelaye/sql-challenge/README.md

 On this project,  a table was created that holds employees data in the CSVs, import the CSVs into a SQL database, and the data exploration was conducted to answering the research questions, and discussed in the following parts:

 ## 1. Data Modeling
 To model the employee data a  basic data modeling technique called  Entity-Relationship Diagrams (ERD) was used.
-By using this technique six employee database entities or tables are identified, these entities are employees, departments, salaries, titles, department managers, and department employees.
+By using this technique six employee database entities or tables are identified, these entities are `employees`, `departments`, `salaries`, `titles`, `department managers`, and `department employees`.
 The attribute or the data type of the entities also presented.
 At last, the ER diagram was drawn to visualize the relationships between entities/objects (primary key or foreign keys in a database).
 To read the detailed description of the employee database click the following PDF file.
 [Employees_db_modeling.pdf](EmployeeSQL/ERD/Employees_db_modeling.pdf)

 The ER diagram also looks as follows: ![ERD](EmployeeSQL/ERD/Employees_db_ERD.png)

 ## 2. Data Engineering

-* Use the information you have to create a table schema for each of the six CSV files.
-Remember to specify data types, primary keys, foreign keys, and other constraints.
+By using the available information a table schema for each of the six CSV files was created, and the data types, primary keys, foreign keys, and constraints also developed.
+The order of the table is based on the primary, and foreign arrangements, **Note** to import each  CSV file into the corresponding SQL table the order strictly should be followed to avoid errors.

-  * For the primary keys check to see if the column is unique, otherwise create a [composite key](https://en.wikipedia.org/wiki/Compound_key).
-Which takes to primary keys in order to uniquely identify a row.
-  * Be sure to create tables in the correct order to handle foreign keys.

-* Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.
+Click the following link to see the file [Employees_db_schema.sql](EmployeeSQL/Employees_db_schema.sql)

+The code also Looks as follows:

 ## 3. Data Analysis